vivek-dodia/spotify_playlist_backup/README.md

 python script_json_csv.py

 🎵 Authentication:
 When you run either script, it will trigger a Chrome tab to open.
-It will automatically navigate to http://localhost:3000, where you can log in to Spotify to authenticate the script.
+It will automatically navigate to http://localhost:3000, where it will automatically log in to Spotify to authenticate the script.
 Don't worry; it will close the tab once it's done! 🚪🔐

 📄 Output:
 The script will scrape your playlist data and save it in the following folders: